Personal information (such as names, unique pupil numbers and addresses)

 SIMS (names, address, parent emails, phone numbers, unique pupil numbers, ethnicity, nationality, country of birth and free school meal eligibility).
 The below systems automatically link with SIMS to sync particular data:

-Google Drive (names, images and videos, login usernames and passwords, assessment data)
+Google Drive & Classroom (names, images and videos, login emails and passwords, assessment data)

 Class Dojo (names, images and videos, login usernames and passwords)